Skip advert

 Company car usage and ownership illustrates this best.
 The vehicle could be owned by the company, but the registration document should show the employee who uses the car day-to-day as the registered keeper.

 If a car is used by a married couple, joint ownership of most property is assumed.
-That means if the husband were stopped for driving without insurance, the police would likely accept he was the joint over and not pursue the wife for additional offences, such as an owner permitting no insurance.
+That means if the husband were stopped for driving without insurance, the police would likely accept he was the joint owner and not pursue the wife for additional offences, such as an owner permitting no insurance.

 Insurance companies usually insure the vehicle’s primary user, and can insist that that person is also the registered keeper.